M-gholami-derouei/mbd-automotive-portfolio/projects/battery-thermal-management-system/README.md

 **Soft constraint:** $T_{cell} \leq 45°C$ with a slack variable — violations are penalized but permitted transiently during aggressive load transients.

 **Why the hard constraint is set at 60°C and not higher:** Thermal runaway onset temperature for NMC cells is typically reported in the range of $80°C$–$150°C$ depending on SoC and cell chemistry.
 The 60°C hard constraint provides a **20°C minimum safety margin** above the optimal window, accounting for:
-- Model uncertainty from lumped capacitance assumption
+- Model uncertainty from lumped capacitance assumption ($Bi = 2.25$ implies non-trivial core-to-surface temperature difference — the surface measurement used by the MPC underestimates the core temperature, so the effective margin at the core is smaller than 20°C)
 - Sensor measurement delay and noise
 - MPC prediction horizon limitations during extreme transients